biell/alti-server/README.md

 from the rest of the game.
 In 1-life games, this box should have a turret to clean up the Bots.

+If everyone agrees that a specific player should be the prey, a vote can be called against the `/prey` command.
+This can be used to override the default behavior of first to join a team is the prey.

 ## Map Integration
 Altitude maps end with a `.altx` extension.
 These are simple archive files which contain all the necessary information for game play.
 A tool is